 After you have been given the first dose, it is recommended that Invega Trinza is

-responds to the medicine.
+your body respond to the medicine.

 How many injections you will need

 Invega Trinza helps control your condition, but will not cure it.
-Therefore, you
+Therefore, you will

-will need regular injections.
+need regular injections.
 Do not miss any injections, even if you feel better.